neuphonic/neutts/examples/README.md

 To run the model with `llama-cpp-python` in GGUF format, select a GGUF backbone when intializing the example script.

+All examples now default to automatic device selection: CUDA (or DirectML/MPS where supported) is used when available, with a safe fallback to CPU.

 ```bash
 python -m examples.basic_example \
   --input_text "My name is Andy.
 I'm 25 and I just moved to London.
 The underground is pretty confusing, but it gets me around in no time at all." \